tastelikefeet/modelscope-agent/projects/SingularityCinema/ROADMAP.md

     * [] Directly use multimodal data (charts, images, etc.) P0
 - [] Support more TTS voices by default P0
 - [] Support more LLM models, such as Qwen series, DeepSeek series, etc. P0
+- [] Support multiple subtitles in one segment P0
 - [] Support text-to-video generation P1
 - [] Support more complex foreground design and background effects P1